gruntwork-io/boilerplate/README.md

   folder without any variables).
 Default: `exit`.
 * `--disable-hooks`: If this flag is set, no hooks will execute.
 * `--disable-shell`: If this flag is set, no `shell` helpers will execute.
 They will instead return the text "replace-me".
+* `--disable-dependency-prompt` (optional): Do not prompt for confirmation to include dependencies.
+Has the same effect as --non-interactive, without disabling variable prompts.
+Default: `false`.
 * `--help`: Show the help text and exit.
 * `--version`: Show the version and exit.